wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Population: 496,000 (80% ogres, 8% humans, 5% ogre mages, 3% shifters, 2% half-giants, 2% other)
 * Environments: Warm desert, temperate mountains
 * Planar Elements: High concentration of wild zones linked to Fernia and Shavarath
-* Major Settlements:
+* Major Settlements: Mokush (an ogre village)

 ##### Corvagura
-The most populous of former Riedra's provinces, Corvagura was once the seat of The Unity, and has therefore had the hardest time recovering from the Turning of the Age.
+The most populous of former Riedra's provinces, Corvagura was once the seat of The Unity, and has therefore had the hardest time recovering from the Second Sundering.
 The cities of Corvagura, nestled among the wet southern jungles, have been slowly rebuilding but will likely never return to their former splendor.

 * Population: 400,000 (91% humans, 4% shifters, 3% changelings, 1% ogres/ogre mages, 1% other)
 * Environments: Warm plains, marshes, and forests
 * Planar Elements: Wild zones linked to Mabar, Lamannia, and Thelanis
-* Major Settlements:
+* Major Settlements: Dar Jin, Dar Myan, Durat Tal

 ##### Dor Maleer
 The northern province of Dor Maleer is the most independent, inhabited by woodsmen and hardy folk who barely noticed that The Unity existed or has since fallen.
 Dor Maleer shares a border with the Tashana Tundra — a border that has been slowly shifting north over the centuries.